 Comparison between rainfall and breeding success shows a weak pattern over time with more rainfall resulting in lower breeding success.
 However, this is not consistent across the 29-year study, and would need further investigation to determine whether particular areas of the colony are more at risk to rainfall events than others (e.g., burrows in flatter areas being more prone to flooding).
-It does appear that the tākoketai are more resilient to intensive rainfall events than other species such as toanui/fleshfooted shearwaters (Ardenna carneipes) (Ray & Burgin 2023).
-This difference in resilience is most likely due to habitat differences (i.e., terrain and substrate), but as extreme weather events increase in frequency and magnitude under climate change (Lunquist et al. 2011, Harrington et al. 2023), flooding events could occur more often, which in turn could significantly impact on tākoketai breeding success and recruitment into the breeding population.
+It does appear that the tākoketai are more resilient to rainfall events than other species such as toanui/flesh-footed shearwaters Ardenna carneipes (Ray & Burgin 2023).
+This difference in resilience is most likely due to habitat differences (i.e., terrain and substrate), but as climate change extreme events increase in frequency, flooding events could occur more often, which in turn could significantly impact on tākoketai breeding success and recruitment into the breeding population.
 Five chicks were recorded underweight and small in May, and most of these are not expected to fledge.
-The parents of these chicks may be struggling to forage effectively reducing chick provisioning rates or amounts, or one parent may have died at sea as bycatch in fisheries, in storm or pollution events leaving only one parent to try to raise the chick.
+The parents of these chicks may be struggling to forage effectively reducing chick provisioning rates or amounts, or one parent may have died at sea in storm or pollution events leaving only one parent to try to raise the chick.
 Again, continued monitoring at the Aotea colony to identify all birds in study burrows next season to determine whether any adults have not returned is vital to continue to track population trends and determine impacts to the birds and colony.